MohammadShawahni/Software_Testing/README.md

 1-Zahaa muhanna
 2-Mohammad shawahni
 3-Omar kukhun

-note: Cypress didnt work in Omar pc so he upload it from Zahaa device.
+note: Cypress didnt work in Omar pc so he upload it from Zahaa device and we did the test by E2E testing.